-The funding for park maintenance and improvements is through a separate Fund (#408).
-The Township Board appropriates funds through the General Fund, with transfers into this Park Fund where needed.
+The Township Board appropriates park maintenance funds through the General Fund (#101).
+Park memorial donations are added to the Park Fund (#408) when received.
 The Township also is a listed participant in revenues established by the Ingham County Parks Millage, based upon population and potential status in the small community category.
-Copies of budgets and revenues are presented within the appendix.
+Copies of the General Fund and Park Fund budget reports are presented within the appendix.